jochenalt/Lisbeth/docs/source/imu.rst

 Inertial Measurement Unit (IMU)
 ===============================

-The IMU is the source of the entire pipeline, therefore it is needs to be very fast, if the pipeline is supposed to work with a decent frequency.
-Most hobby  IMU go up to 100Hz, which is okay, but above that things quickly get expensive.
+The IMU is the source of the entire pipeline, therefore it is needs to be very fast as the pipeline is supposed to work with a decent frequency.
+Most hobby IMUs go up to 100Hz, which is okay, but above that things quickly get expensive.
 Heavy hearted I went with the `Lord Microstrain 3DM-CV5 IMU <https://www.microstrain.com/inertial-sensors/3dm-cv5-10>`_.
 Don't even ask.

 Anyhow.
-To set it up, it makes sense to try out the `SensorConnect <https://www.microstrain.com/software/sensorconnect>`_ first, that allows to set baud rate to 460800 baud and to see the accel and gyro live.
+To set it up, it makes sense to try out `SensorConnect <https://www.microstrain.com/software/sensorconnect>`_ first, that allows to set the baud rate, and to see the accel and gyro live.
 460800 baud is also needed by the firmware to establish a connection to the IMU.
 This is a little show-off from the vendor site how sensor connect looks like:

 .. |pic1| image:: /images/Lord_Microstrain_3DMCV5-IMU.png
    :width: 20%